noah-nuebling/mac-mouse-fix-error-logging-improvement-ideas-october-2024/README.md

 The upside of using configuration profiles is that we could custom-craft them for the specific issue a user is experiencing - enabling verbose logs for all the processes that might be involved in the user's bug.

 ...
 The only relevant process I could think of is `launchd` which has failed to start "Mac Mouse Fix Helper" in a myriad of ways over the years.
-So I feel like this flexibility to elevate logLevels for arbitrary processes isn't needed, we could just hardcode elevated logLevels for relevant processes like `launchd` But I'm not sure.
+So I feel like this flexibility to elevate logLevels for arbitrary processes isn't needed, (instead we could just hardcode elevated logLevels for relevant processes like `launchd`) But I'm not sure.

 2. Info.plist